wallarm/product-documentation/docs/2.16/attacks-vulns-list.md

 **Description:**

-The vulnerable web application either intentionally or unintentionally discloses confidential information to a subject that is not authorized to access it.
+The application either intentionally or unintentionally discloses sensitive information to a subject that is not authorized to access it.

 The vulnerability of this type can be detected only by the method of [passive detection](about-wallarm-waf/detecting-vulnerabilities.md#passive-detection).
-If the response to the request discloses confidential information, Wallarm records an incident and an active vulnerability of the **Information Exposure** type.
+If the response to the request discloses sensitive information, Wallarm records an incident and an active vulnerability of the **Information Exposure** type.
+Some kinds of sensitive information that can be detected by Wallarm include:

+* System and environment status (for example: stack trace, warnings, fatal errors)
+* Network status and configuration
+* The application code or internal state
+* Metadata (for example, logging of connections or message headers)

 **Remediation:**

-You may follow the recommendation to prohibit a web application from having the ability to display any confidential information.
+You may follow the recommendation to prohibit a web application from having the ability to display any sensitive information.

 ### Remote Code Execution (RCE)